Jump to

 Modern physics discussion on the variation in reflection Light and the surfaces of objects

-The Standard model of particle physics uses the concept that a photon is in multiple places at the same time, and that a photon is able to produce an interference pattern in its own path through space
+And that a photon is able to produce an interference pattern in its own path through space

 For reference, here is a YouTube video (1979) of Professor Richard Feynman's University of Auckland lecture discussing the quantum mechanical explanation for the variation in the reflection of light, QED: The Strange Theory of Light and Matter